 Knowing their strengths and weaknesses, and approaching their work accordingly, was a competence found in virtually every star performer in a study of several hundred “knowledge workers” — computer scientists, auditors and the like — at companies including AT&T and 3M done by Janet Caplan and Robert Kelley of Carnegie-Mellon University.
 From their findings, Robert Kelley states, “stars know themselves well.”

-For many years, the Franklin Covey organization has also utilized The Winslow Assessment System in their Executive Coaching Program.
+For many years, the Franklin Covey organization utilized The Winslow Assessment System in their Executive Coaching Program.
 In his book, Principle Centered Leadership, Stephen Covey explains, “It’s relatively easy to work on personalities…But it’s comparatively hard to change habits…Nonetheless, it’s the true test and manifestation of our maturity.”
 It is not easy to change – however, it is possible to control, manage and modify personality traits and behavior in a manner that improves leadership and life.

 So remember, there is hope!
 You, too, can continue to grow and develop your leadership skills.
 The first step is self-awareness.
 A self reporting assessment such as The Winslow* is a vital first step in this self-awareness process.
 Then, combining this new self-knowledge with an individualized action plan developed with a knowledgeable coach or mentor allows you to set your learning and development agenda, become consistently accountable, and chart your progress toward becoming a success leader.
 For sustainable results – try to follow Boyatzis’ five discoveries stated earlier in this article – and experience self-directed learning.